 We here at Connecting Life follow a strict ethos and policy regarding how we engage with our clients, and the way we coach you through certain situations in your life.

 It is really important that you and your coach are compatible with each other, because this basic chemistry is paramount to engage in an open and honest manner in your coaching sessions.
 If things go well, we will start building a close and trusting relationship, which then will over time bear the fruits of your and your coaches work.
-It is important to reiterate that whilst being close, you and your coach's relationship will never become personal.
+It is important to reiterate that whilst being close, you and your coach’s relationship does not mean you’re friends.
+Your coach will challenge your thinking where you friends would never do that.
+It’s therefore a very different relationship.

 So… we talk?
 Is that it?